 In addition to using Amazon’s system, you can always choose to sue and obtain a court order directing that hijackers stop selling your product.

-If you are thinking about choosing litigation to rid your listing of hijackers, you need to think about what laws or rights the hijackers are violating.
+If you’re thinking about choosing litigation to rid your listing of hijackers, think about what laws/rights the hijackers are violating.
 For example, if the hijacker is selling counterfeit goods, infringing upon your intellectual property rights.

 Courts can order Amazon to freeze an entire Amazon account and hold sellers’ money.
-The Court can order, upon your request, that other businesses like PayPal and banks freeze infringers’ Amazon accounts until the court works through the issues.
+The Court can order, upon your request, that businesses like PayPal and banks freeze infringers’ Amazon accounts.
+They stay frozen until the court works through the issues.
 Amazon will follow whatever court order you obtain.
 Click for more information on our litigation services.